Skip to main content

 Overview

-Knowledge Bases can be integrated into workflows to enable AI agents to query them for contextual information when generating responses.
+Knowledge Bases can be integrated into workflows to enable AI agents and Context Retrieval nodes to query them for contextual information when generating responses.

 Not available in v5.4: Workflow-based content ingestion (adding, updating, or deleting Knowledge Base content from workflows) is planned for a future release.
 Currently, you can only upload content manually through the Knowledge Base interface.